-Before establishing such a program, a student must have completed at least 30 credits at Caldwell University.
-However, the program must be established before the completion of 45 credits in order to avoid course scheduling conflicts.
+Before establishing such a program, a student must have completed at least 1 semester at Caldwell University.
+However, the program must be established before the completion of 60 credits in order to avoid course scheduling conflicts (subject to appeal).

 Depending on the scope and focus of the program of studies, the Individualized Major will require 33 to 42 credits.
 Most courses should be at the 300-level or above (with room for some exceptions at the 200-level, depending on the department).